W4l-store/Amazon-Borders-FBA-Report-Generator/Setup/README.txt

    - "FBA inventory report"
    - "Restock Inventory report"
    - "Sales Report" for the last 30, 60, 90 days, and 12 months
+   - Weekly shipment reports for the last 4 weeks
 3. Place these exported files in folders with corresponding names within the application directory.

+3.1.1 Handling Weekly Shipment Reports

+- For weekly shipment reports, use the folders named '1_W', '2_W', '3_W', and '4_W'.
+- If multiple shipments occurred in a single week, place all corresponding reports in the same folder.
+- If there was a week without shipments, you can leave the corresponding folder empty.
+In this case, the respective column in the final report will remain empty.
+- Note that if you accidentally leave any of the '1_W', '2_W', '3_W', or '4_W' folders empty, the program will not throw an error.
+Instead, it will simply leave the corresponding column empty in the final report.

 3.2 Run the Script